Leyton District Council Tramways

 Horse tram drivers and conductors

-LUDC Clapton-Bakers Arms horse tram captured at the depot in 1906.
-Whilst the conductor is wearing a uniform, the driver is in informal attire with bowler hat.
+An LUDC Clapton-Bakers Arms horse tram captured at the depot in 1906.
+Whilst the conductor is wearing a uniform, the driver is in informal attire, including a bowler hat.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-Script-lettering grade badge of the pattern worn by Leyton UDC Tramways horse tram conductors.
+Script-lettering grade badge of the type worn by Leyton UDC Tramways horse tram conductors.
 Author's Collection.

 Motormen and conductors

-A blow-up of the above photo showing the man holding the tramcar controller and brake handle, who actually turns out to be the conductor.
-His right-hand collar bears his employee number, preceded by what is more than likely an Essex shield badge.
+An enlargement of the above photograph showing the man holding the tramcar controller and brake handle, who actually turns out to be the conductor.
+His right-hand collar bears his employee number, preceded by what is more than likely a municipal-device badge, bearing the arms of Essex.

 An 'Essex' shield badge, quite possibly the same type as used by Leyton District Council Tramways as a cap and collar badge — brass.
 This device was officially granted in 1932, but had been used as the unofficial arms of Essex for many decades, if not centuries, prior to this.
 The badge was almost certainly a stock item used by numerous organisations, including the Essex Regiment, rather than one made expressly for Leyton Council.
 Author's Collection.

-General pattern script-lettering cap badges — Motorman and Conductor — of the type used by Leyton District Council Tramways.
-These were probably brass to match the buttons.
+General pattern script-lettering cap badges — 'Motorman' and 'Conductor' — of the type used by Leyton District Council Tramways.
+In Leyton, they were probably brass to match the buttons.

 The third figure on the above photograph, who appears to be a junior employee, possibly a Points Boy or a Parcels Boy.
 Instead of the usual grade badge, his cap bears 'L D C T' initials.